Jane Hedengren: 2025

-On October 17, 2025, in her first race competing for the BYU Cougars, Hedengren set a course record over the 6 kilometer distance in the Pre-National Invitational, running 18:42.3.
+On October 17, in her first race competing for the BYU Cougars, Hedengren set a course record over the 6 kilometer distance in the Pre-National Invitational, running 18:42.3.
 She split 15:36 at 5 kilometers.
-On October 31, 2025, Hedengren won the individual title at the Big 12 Championship 6,000-metre race in 18:29.60, setting a new conference course record and leading BYU Cougars to a third straight Big 12 team title.
+On October 31, Hedengren won the individual title at the Big 12 Championship 6,000-metre race in 18:29.60, setting a new conference course record and leading BYU Cougars to a third straight Big 12 team title.
+At the NCAA Mountain Regional on November 14, Hedengren won the women’s 6-kilometer title in 19:06.6, finishing more than 40 seconds ahead of the field and helping BYU secure an automatic berth to the NCAA Championships.
+One week later, she placed second at the NCAA Division I Cross Country Championships in 18:38.9, the fastest freshman performance in meet history, contributing to BYU’s runner-up finish in the team standings.